select2/select2-bootstrap-theme/README.md

 ##### Copyright and license

-The license is available within the repository in the [LICENSE][LICENSE] file.
+The license is available within the repository in the [LICENSE](LICENSE) file.